-Ref Assessment Step Section Section 3 - Approval and submission of information B.3.1.
-Control Objective : Formal operating manuals relating to the approval and submission of information to the Board are documented to provide guidance for all concerned personnel, facilitate understanding, and stipulate requirements for responsible personnel on the related operations.
-Risk implications: Not having proper documentation with sufficient details increases the risk that the intended operational flows and controls are misunderstood which may result in non-compliance with the IS Guideline.
-B.3.1.1 Identify and evaluate the operating manuals relating to the information approval and submission process.
+Ref Assessment Step Section 3 - Approval and submission of information B.3.1.
+Control Objective: Formal operating manuals relating to the approval and submission of information to the Board are documented to provide guidance for all concerned personnel, facilitate understanding, and stipulate requirements for responsible personnel on the related operations.
+Risk implications: Not having proper documentation with sufficient details increases the risk that the intended operational flows and controls are misunderstood which may result in cases of non-compliance with the IS Guideline, for example, omission of required information in submission, submission of incorrect, unnecessary or working files, etc. B.3.1.1.
+Identify and evaluate the operating manuals relating to the information approval and submission process.
 Determine whether related operational procedures and controls are adequately covered in the documents.
 B.3.2.
-Control Objective : Clear definitions of roles and responsibilities relating to the approval and submission of information to the Board performance of related processes are provided and effectively communicated to all concerned personnel.
+Control Objective: Clear definitions of roles and responsibilities relating to the approval and submission of information to the Board and performance of related processes are provided and effectively communicated to all concerned personnel.
 Risk implications: Lack of clear definitions and effective communication of roles and responsibilities for all concerned personnel increases the risk that personnel are unaware of their roles and the responsibilities are not fully discharged / fulfilled.
-B.3.2.1 Identify and review the written role description documents, and determine whether roles and responsibilities are adequately detailed in the documents and whether the documents are readily available to all concerned personnel.
+B.3.2.1.
+Identify and review the written role description documents, and determine whether roles and responsibilities are adequately detailed in the documents and whether the documents are readily available to all concerned personnel.

-Ref Assessment Step Control Objective : Review procedures are in place prior to submission to the Board to ensure that all information required is prepared in the specified format, reconciled, verified, and compiled for submission.
+Ref Assessment Step B.3.3.
+Control Objective : Review procedures are in place prior to submission to the Board to ensure that all information required is prepared in the specified format, reconciled, verified, and compiled for submission.
 Risk implication: Not having review procedures in place increases the risk that information submitted to the Board is not in compliance with the requirements set out in the IS Guideline, or is inaccurate, or incomplete, and that such information cannot be relied upon to facilitate the Board in determining and paying compensation.
-B.3.3.1 whether sufficient guidance is provided to responsible personnel in performing the review.
+B.3.3.1 Identify and review the information review and approval procedures prior to submission of the required information to the Board.
+Determine whether sufficient guidance is provided to responsible personnel in performing the review.
 For instance, a review checklist is provided to facilitate the review.
 Examples of items on the review checklist may include, but not be limited to: whether reconciliation is performed and signed off with satisfactory result; and whether verification (such as data format checking or review of entirety of submission items) is performed and signed off with satisfactory result.
 B.3.3.2 Determine whether procedures are in place to report outstanding or unresolved issues, if any, to the Board when information is submitted to the Board.
 Determine whether procedures are in place to file and retain all communications with the Board and other relevant documentation for future reference.
-B.3.3.3 Determine whether the review procedures are performed by officers who are: • independent of the information preparation and checking processes; and • competent to perform the review as they should have a sufficient understanding of the requirements set out in the IS Guideline.
+B.3.3.3 .
+Determine whether the review procedures are performed by officers who are: independent of the information preparation and checking processes; and competent to perform the review as they should have a sufficient understanding of the requirements set out in the IS Guideline.